 The CPU serves as the “brain” of the server you are hosting your website on.
 It handles all calculations, logic, and processing.
 For efficient and reliable performance, you need a server with one or more processors that has the ability to perform and handle multiple tasks.
 The more processors you have, the more workload it can handle.

 The same processor is shared by individual servers in shared hosting.
 In dedicated hosting, however, you get the benefit of the full power of the processors, whether single or multiple, in the physical server.
-Most servers have multi-processors that allow them to act within hundredth’s of seconds.
+Most servers have multi-processors that allow them to act within hundredths of seconds.

 It is ideal to have a multi-core processor as the higher the thread and core count, the better.
-This allows performing all computing tasks with higher efficiency and speed.
+This allows for performing all computing tasks with higher efficiency and speed.
 The usage of the processor should not be more than 80 percent, or the server will start getting slower as most of the tasks will get queued, taking a long time to respond.

 RAM (short for Random Access Memory) provides temporary storage of data processed by CPU.
 Its read/write operations are dozens of times faster than a typical storage device/hard drive.
-You server can access your storage less often if you have enough RAM for your use case, which speeds up your server.
+Your server can access your storage less often if you have enough RAM for your use case, which speeds up your server.

 It is ideal to have more RAM than what is required to cater the needs of the peak demand.
 Always leave about 10% of the memory free so that it doesn’t get exhausted during normal operation.